sea-and-kai/portrait-of-a-trans-journey/src/views/partials/2-discretion.md

 ### "Do you live alone"
 ### "Do your neighbours know?"

-Once upon a time I was all too familiar with regularly tolerating these questions from people, because I was closeted then too.
+Once upon a time I was all too familiar with regularly tolerating these questions from people, because I was closeted too.
 These days the word "discreet" is complete repellant.
 Over a period of exploration I quickly came to recognize that there was so much trouble with discretion I never really understood from the outside.
 I'll give a reasons why:

 #### 1. Meeting sketchier people